-Don’t worry.
-I ran into the same problem (and freaked out for a bit too).
-Luckily, Japanese buses anticipated this problem – after all, who goes around carrying exact changes all the time?
+Luckily, Japanese buses anticipated this problem.
 If you don’t have change, you can just go up to the front of the bus for the change converter.
 Right next to the bus driver, there is a machine that collects the bus fare when you get off, and on the side of the machine there is also a change converter that can convert your 500 yen coins and 1000 yen notes into coins.
 Here is a more visual guide:

 Buses that charge by stops

 Now, back to buses that charge you by stops.
 The way you can tell how much to pay at the end of the ride is to look at the board at the front of the bus.
 When you first board the bus from the back door, you take a ticket from the seriken (整理券) machine.
 The number on the ticket indicates the bus stop number you have boarded.
 For example, you will get something like this:

 >>> then you would look at the screen at the front of the bus and find the corresponding number to figure out what your fare is, which in this case is 100 yen.
 As you go further along the route, the fare will also increase based on the number of stops.

 4. Pasmo or Suica Card